rShetty/pencil/resiliency-in-ds.md

 The solution we went with was to fallback to a route approximation for routing.
-When this fallback kicks in, systems dependending on maps services work in a degraded mode and the route on the map looks like this:
+When this fallback kicks in, systems dependending on maps services work in a degraded mode and the route on the map looks something like this:

 <p align="center"><img src="img/fallback.jpg" width="480"></p>